The Department of Public Safety and Corrections consists of three main divisions:

 Probation and Parole

-Under the direction of the Assistant Secretary, the division of Probation and Parole is comprised of twenty district offices throughout the state and a Headquarters office in Baton Rouge.
+Under the direction of the Deputy Secretary, the division of Probation and Parole is comprised of twenty-one district offices throughout the state and a Headquarters office in Baton Rouge.
 P&P functions as a community services division.
 Officers supervise adult offenders who are released to the community on probation, parole, diminution of sentence or medical furlough.
 They also supervise offenders in ten community rehabilitation centers (CRC’s) and those in the intensive parole cases from the institutional IMPACT (Intensive Motivational Program of Alternative Correctional Treatment).
 Officers in the division provide investigative services to decision-makers in the criminal justice system, including judges, the Pardon and Parole Boards and the Governor’s Office.
 They oversee collection of various criminal justice fees, supervision fees and victim restitution.

 The Probation and Parole division is actively involved in the Department’s efforts to reduce recidivism through the Office of Offender Reentry.